livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 * The requested key is unreadable or malformed.
 * The operation input is invalid, empty where not permitted, or exceeds size limits.
 * ECIES decryption fails.
+* Encryption or signing requests specify unsupported algorithms or omit the recipient public key required for ECIES encryption.
 * The request does not specify exactly one scope and key identifier.

 Alternate scopes, silent retries, or fallback behavior are forbidden.